vijithreddy/x402-cdp-integration/README.md

 - ✅ Configure the server to use the new server wallet
 - ✅ Save wallet data for both wallets

+> **🔒 Security Note:** This repository does not include wallet data files.
+Each user must create their own `.env` file with CDP credentials and run `npm run setup` to generate fresh wallets.
+Never commit wallet files to version control.

 ### 4. Start Testing

 Start the server: